SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	**Alternative 1** If you do not need this for all, but only for some images, then the class ``Pattern`` has a feature, to only scale the given image at time of search: :py:meth:`Pattern.resize`.

-	**Alternative 2** If you have the need for even more specific filtering and/or additional modifications of an image, you can use a global callback feature, that, if set, will allow you to return a modified version of the given image for the search: :py:attribute:`Settings.ImageCallback`.
+	**Alternative 2** If you have the need for even more specific filtering and/or additional modifications of an image, you can use a global callback feature, that, if set, will allow you to return a modified version of the given image for the search: :py:attr:`Settings.ImageCallback`.

 .. versionadded:: 1.1.3
 .. py:attribute:: Settings.ImageCallback

 	A callback function, that is visited before a search of an image.
 The callback itself is implemented at the Java level and hence can only use the SikuliX Java API and standard Java features.

-	**Be aware:** :py:attribute:`Settings.AlwaysResize` must be switched off and :py:meth:`Pattern.resize` must not be used for the image in parallel.
+	**Be aware:** :py:attr:`Settings.AlwaysResize` must be switched off and :py:meth:`Pattern.resize` must not be used for the image in parallel.

 	**Usage** ::